top of page

 • Master strategic innovation tools;

-• Provides sources of support, encouragement and problem solving for complex issues;
+• Provides sources of support, encouragement, and problem-solving for complex issues;

 ODS 4 Eng.png